The Background Render Element includes just the background as set in the scene, with the rest of the image rendered as black.

 Filename suffix – The text added to the end of the rendered file, when saved as a separate file (e.g. myrender.background.vrimg).

 The Background Render Element is primarily used for layering the Beauty element (or combined render elements) on top of the background image.
-The Alpha channel can be used to create a matte for such a composite.
+The render's Alpha channel can be used to create a matte for such a composite.
 In the following example the atmosphere and depth of field have been turned off for the sake of clarity.